Without sending troops, the U.S. wages 'hybrid warfare' against Russia

 Q. Hybrid warfare may be widespread, but can it determine the outcome of the war?

 The punishment for Russia is real.
 The country has been largely cut off from the world overnight.
 Russians are waiting in line at banks for hours to get money.
-The ruble has crashed, interest rates have doubled to 20 percent, the stock market is closed for a third week.
+The ruble has crashed; interest rates have doubled to 20%; the stock market is closed for a third week.

 Collectively, this may be an unprecedented global pressure campaign against Russia.